- General Model FAQs

 Which states are eligible to apply to participate in the model?

 All states, the District of Columbia, and U.S. territories that participate in the Medicaid Drug Rebate Program (MDRP) are eligible to apply to participate in the model.
-Participation in the Cell and Gene Therapy (CGT) Access Model will be voluntary for both manufacturers and states.
+Participation in the Cell and Gene Therapy (CGT) Access Model is voluntary for both manufacturers and states.

 What is the process and timeline for states to apply for and participate in the CGT Access Model?

-States can submit applications to participate in the model after the negotiated Key Terms are communicated to all states in December 2024.
-The application portal will go live in December 2024, and will be open through February 28, 2025.
+The application portal went live in December 2024, and will be open through February 28, 2025.
 States seeking to participate in the model must complete and submit the application (see Appendix A of the State RFA) at least 10 business days prior to their requested Performance Period Start Date.

 If more than one manufacturer participates in the model, do participating states have to enter into supplemental rebate agreements (SRAs) with all of them?